chrislaughlin/logger/README.md

-# logger
+# Logger

-Global logger wrapper
+A global logger wrapper for any JavaScript application.